Last Updated on 24 October 2023

 I want to learn to be even more patient with my sons.
 I think at the rate that I am going, I still have a lot more to learn from my mentor, wife and father.

-With the COVID-19 virus raging out there, how do you deal with having the kids around at home for longer periods of time?
+How did you deal with having the kids around at home for longer periods of time during the COVID pandemic?

 Patience and love.
 These are two things I believe we need to have in order to be able to deal with having them around at home for an extended period of time.

 Keen to share your parenting experience?
 Head over to this page to submit it online!